OneRoof is NZ's home of Real Estate, providing users with up to date property data to make more informed property decisions.

 Core team (OneRoof)

-1 UX/UI designer, 1 product manager, 1 CRO manager
+1 UX/UI designer, 1 product manager, 1 CRO manager, 1 quality assurance engineer, off-site engineering team

 My role